OtavioESP/data-stream/README.md

 The server main functionality is to read a large .CSV file that will not be present in the this repo.

-There are two routes for you to use, both streams data from the server to the client. s
+There are two routes for you to use, both streams data from the server to the client.

-1 - /get-word/<your word here>
+* - /get-word/<your word here>
-* The server will stream to the client until he finds the first word in the file
+1 -  The server will stream to the client until he finds the first word in the file

-2 - /all-words
+* - /all-words
-* The server will stream all the data from the CSV file to client
+2 - The server will stream all the data from the CSV file to client

 # Requirements